grimm-labs/.github/profile/README.md

 ### 🎯 Our Mission

 Grimm App aims to:
-- **Empower Africans** by giving them full control over their funds with a self-custody wallet.
 - **Simplify Bitcoin adoption** by making it easy for users, even beginners, to onboard into the Bitcoin ecosystem.
 - **Enable direct payments** for essential services, increasing Bitcoin’s utility in daily life.